DavidAI2024/YTKD-MusicDownloaderPlayer/README.md

   - Playback stops when the song ends.

 - [x] **Interactive Menu:**
-  - Presents an interactive menu to the user with options to download a song, listen to a song, or exit the program.
+  - Presents an interactive menu to the user with options to download a song, listen to a song, view popular songs, get lyrics, or exit the program.
   - Utilizes the `rich` library to display the menu with colors and styles.
   - Handles user choices through a while loop.